transifex/transifex-sync-zendesk/readme.md

 ## Feature Toggle - For planned future enhancement

 For backward compatibility there is a feature switch specified in the configuration.
 Feature switches are a JSON array of key names.
 Because of the limited types available in manifest.json...they are specified as a JSON string.
-For example turning on HTML formatting feature: '["tx-resource-html"]'.
+For example turning on HTML formatting feature: ```'["tx-resource-html"]'```

 A list of features:

-tx-resource-html - Enables the Sync app to save Transifex Resources as HTML instead of JSON
+tx-resource-html - Enables the app to save Transifex resources as HTML instead of JSON